 Festivity would be expected.

-John Paston spent Christmas in London engaged in legal affairs which left Margaret in Norwich to decide what must be done to celebrate Christmas.
+John Paston I spent Christmas in London engaged in legal affairs which left Margaret in Norwich to decide what must be done to celebrate Christmas.
 Should it be celebrated at all?
 How to do it in a time when the family was in mourning, when it was important to keep a discreet appearance in the town.
 Margaret was clearly anxious that the Paston family should not attract criticism from its Norwich neighbours of good standing.

 What was allowed for a family in mourning?

 Margaret knew exactly what to do.
 First she sent her eldest son John II to make an enquiry from one of the distinguished local households, tapping into the experience of the elderly widow Lady Isabella Morley.
-What sports and games did she allow in her household when her own husband had died?
+What sports and games did she allow in her household when her own husband had recently died?
 Was there any celebration at all?
-At the same time Margaret sent John III with a similar request to lady Stapleton who verified Lady Morley’s advice.
+At the same time Margaret sent John III with a similar request to Lady Stapleton who verified Lady Morley’s advice.

 What a sad Christmas it would be for the young ones!